Timely Contract® - Real Property, Real Solutions® - logo

-Legal Opinion vs. Legal Advice
+Understanding Legal Opinion and Legal Advice

 A legal opinion differs from legal advice.
 However, even attorneys sometimes use these two phrases interchangeably.
 Black’s Law Dictionary defines a “legal opinion” as “[a] written document in which an attorney provides his or her understanding of the law as applied to assumed facts.”[1]
 This definition notes that attorneys often give legal opinions on matters such as title to real property and corporate transactions, among others.
 [2]